 For example, if you’re really into the Amazon ecosystem, you may want to build an event-driven system that can signal containers to run within ECS or an Amazon system that sends events through Amazon Event Bridge or SNS, or other types of components.

-You can very easily pass data and orchestrate work between serverless Lambda functions, calling ECS functions, feeding data back into Lambda, or feeding data to other services with AWS.
-This way, you can create a really nice ecosystem of AWS products.
+Also, you can very easily pass data and orchestrate work between serverless Lambda functions, calling ECS functions, feeding data back into Lambda, or feeding data to other services with Amazon ECS.

-If you’ve built a system using a lot of AWS platform services, such as RDS, SNS, S3, SQS, Eventridge, DynamoDB, and need some additional capabilities, you may want to use ECS.
+If you’ve built a system using a lot of AWS platform services, such as RDS, SNS, S3, SQS, Eventridge, and DynamoDB, and need some additional capabilities, you might want to consider ECS.

-They believe that if they build their applications using only the building blocks provided by Kubernetes, that they will have maximum portability.
+They believe that if they build their applications using only the building blocks provided by Kubernetes, they will have maximum portability.
 In other words, if there’s an issue with their cloud provider, they can pick up all their containers and move to a different cloud provider.

 However, the most cost-effective, efficient, and well-architected systems are the ones that instead treat the cloud provider as the operating system and they make a clear commitment to the platform.

-Making this definitive choice will save the team a lot of engineering time that would have been otherwise spent on pursuing a multi-cloud strategy.
+Making this definitive choice will save the team a lot of engineering time that would have otherwise gone into pursuing a multi-cloud strategy.
 The time saved would allow them to build functionality faster and deliver more features to market.
 See this blog for a more detailed look comparing multi-service and multi-cloud strategies.